Christopher Dean Sullivan's Page

 - Who influenced you to listen to jazz

-- My Mother, Effie Lucille, is my first exposure to our American Classical Music Art Form, which what I referr to as the World Classical Music art form.
-Jazz encompass all other classical music art forms throughout the world, for this the free expression of the musicians that perform this art form has an innate knowledge of the sounds of the world.
+- My Mother, Effie Lucille, is my first exposure to our American Classical Music Art Form, which what I refer to as the World Classical Music art form, or American World Social Music, which encompass all other classical music art forms throughout the world, for this the free expression of the musicians that perform this art form has an innate knowledge of the sounds of the world.